Quant-Insight/Qi_API/README.md

 ## What do you need to start using the API?

+* Client Download Token

+  * This will be unique to your organisation and is required in order to install the Qi Client.

 * API key

   * If you still don't have an API key, you can contact Quant-Insight.